esp8266/Arduino/doc/reference.md

 SPI library supports the entire Arduino SPI API including transactions, including setting phase (CPHA).
 Setting the Clock polarity (CPOL) is not supported, yet (SPI_MODE2 and SPI_MODE3 not working).

+## SoftwareSerial

+An ESP8266 port of SoftwareSerial library done by Peter Lerup (@plerup) supports baud rate up to 115200 and multiples SoftwareSerial instances.
+See the https://github.com/plerup/espsoftwareserial if you want to suggest an improvement or open an issue related to SoftwareSerial.

 ## ESP-specific APIs